-- Know each other’s strengths and base the way you manage money as a team around those strengths: Since I love budgeting and spreadsheets I took charge of all our finances early on in our relationship.
-At some point, though I started getting resentful that Brandon wasn’t doing any of the work and he got resentful that I was controlling all of our money.
+Since I love budgeting and spreadsheets, I took charge of all our finances early on in our relationship.
+At some point though, I started getting resentful that Brandon wasn’t doing any of the work, and he got resentful that I was controlling all of our money.
 These resentments were all based on how society told us we should handle our finances, not on what actually worked for us.
 So, we switched to splitting up the responsibilities which we thought would make us both happier.
 Honestly, I am glad we did this because it helped us both realize how miserable it made us.
 Brandon hated being responsible for paying certain bills and I hated not having complete control, worrying that he would forget something.
 We decided to switch back to me controlling all of our finances and this time we loved it!
-Now it feels like his gift to me is allowing me to do something that I love and it is my gift to him allowing him to avoid something that is stressful and traumatizing to him.
+Now it feels like his gift to me is allowing me to do something that I love, and it is my gift to him allowing him to avoid something that is stressful and traumatizing to him.
 We no longer resent each other in the process but are thankful that we found a system that works for us, even if others may think it is weird.

-- Make time to talk about money (and it is okay to create incentives to convince your partner to do this with you): Even though I control the finances we still make regular time to talk about the money.
+Even though I control the finances, we still make regular time to talk about money together.
 Mostly because I want his feedback on things.
-Because these conversations are hard for Brandon I usually barter with him around these conversations.
+Because these conversations are hard for Brandon, I usually barter with him around these conversations.
 I offer to do something that he will enjoy right after.
 This makes him feel more willing to do something that is hard for him, it works, and we both feel okay with this tactic.
 He does the same with me when trying to convince me to do something that I find difficult.

 What are your tips for working well together with your partner on building a kick-ass financial plan together that you both are able to stick to?
 Put them in the comments below.